 It’s one of my favourite things to do with friends, as you’ll get to see cliffs of the Cape San Antonio by boat, while getting an epic tan.
 You can find tickets in the link below:

-7. Yoga on the beach
+7. Practice yoga on the beach during sunrise

 There are group yoga sessions and private yoga sessions in Javea on various beaches, with the most stunning beach views.
 Most classes are suited for all levels and preferences.